youngbryanyu/k-MeansClusteringVisualizer/README.md

 # k-Means Clustering Visualizer
-Visualizer for clustering objects in live video using K-means clustering.
-The different clusters are displayed with randomly initialized colors.
-Automatically determines the number of unique clusters present.
-Only objects close to the target color will be displayed and clustered while everything else will be blacked out (Currently set to detect light skin color objects).
+Visualizer for color-based image segmentation in live-video using K-means clustering.
+Number of unique clusters is either automatically determined by program or can be set to a custom value.
+Applies thresholding to pixels in image/video before clustering.
+The k clusters are highlighted with randomly initialized colors.
 (SkinFilter.java class)

 ## Getting Started